 Stir in half of the cheese.
-Either serve as-is in pasta bowls topped with the rest of the cheese or transfer the pasta mixture to the baking dish, sprinkle with the remaining cheese, and bake until the cheese is melted and the mixture is bubbling and starting to brown on top, about 15 minutes.
+Either serve as-is in pasta bowls topped with the rest of the cheese or transfer the pasta mixture to the baking dish, sprinkle with the remaining cheese, and bake in the preheated oven until the cheese is melted and the mixture is bubbling and starting to brown on top, about 15 minutes.
 Serve hot.

 - Make ahead of time by doing everything but the oven.
 Cook the pasta and the sauce, mix, put in the baking dish, add the cheese, cover, and chill for up to 2 days before baking.
 Add a few minutes on the baking time if it goes in the oven cold.

-- Double the recipe and bake in a 9 inch x 13 inch pan to feed 8 people.
+- Double the recipe and bake in a 9-inch by 13-inch pan to feed 8 people.